← Back to Topics

 General Rule: Section 1223 Applies

-For stock received as compensation for services, the holding period begins on the date the stock is substantially vested (generally, when it's no longer subject to a substantial risk of forfeiture).
+• For stock received in compensation for services, the holding period begins once the stock is substantially vested.

 Section 1223 Tacking Rules

-• Tax-free Exchanges: In certain tax-free exchanges, the holding period of the property received includes the holding period of the property exchanged
+• In specific tax-free exchanges, the holding period of the received property includes that of the exchanged property, ensuring continuity in investment duration tracking.

 Section 1202 Holding Period Rules